 Destin has so much more to offer than just the beach but oftentimes I just don’t know where to start when it comes to figuring out other water activities that are fun and safe for my kids.
-I was so glad to see that Destin offers Little Adventures, a curated selection of adventure packages that do all the hard work for you!
+I was so glad to see the destination offers Little Adventures, a curated selection of adventures that do all the hard work for you!
 Little Adventures include fun options for all ages and activity preferences — choices include scuba diving and eFoil lessons for the more adventurous (ages 13+) or dolphin excursions and sand sculpture lessons for those who want something more low-key (all ages welcome).

-I signed us up for beginner paddle boarding and we managed to fit in a quick 30-minute session out on Choctawhatchee Bay right before it started raining.
+I signed us up for beginner paddle boarding with Destin Paddle and we managed to fit in a quick 30-minute session out on Choctawhatchee Bay right before it started raining.
 Mei and I paired up on a paddleboard while Dylan joined up with the instructor to sit on his paddleboard.
 The water in the bay is calm and relaxing, so it made for the perfect spot to try paddle boarding even as a beginner.
-Dylan had the time of his life and was even asking the instructor to go faster, while Mei was a bit more timid sitting with me on my paddleboard, but we all had such a wonderful time and it was such a unique way to experience more of Destin!
+Dylan had the time of his life and was even asking the instructor to go faster, while Mei was a bit more timid sitting with me on my paddleboard.
+We all had such a wonderful time and it was such a unique way to experience more of Destin!

 Meet the Animals at the Gulfarium